faridfr/pingpong_socket/README.md

 # Demo
 ![Demo](http://s8.picofile.com/file/8317586650/pingpong.png)

-# Persian document
-You can read this document in persian with [This Link](https://ufile.io/b5psn)

 # Usage
 First , you should copy files in your localhost ( that can be create with Xampp ) .<br>
 Then just open `server.php` and `index.php` files to edit server and port address .<br>